temple-geography/fundamentals-of-gis/Lab_04_Tables_and_Attribute_Data.md

 ![](images/Lab4Fig13.jpg)

-Check to see if your join was successful by opening the SF\_Dissolved attribute table and seeing if the `Sum_Total_` field is there and the population data are displayed.
+Check to see if your join was successful by opening the SF\_Dissolved attribute table and seeing if the `Sum_Total_Pop` field is there and the population data are displayed.

 To preserve the join permanently, export the SF\_Dissolved layer to its own layer and call the new layer SF\_Dissolved\_POP.
 Add it to ArcMap.
+Note that when you do the export the field names will be truncated to 11 characters, so `Sum_Total_Pop` will be unhelpfully renamed to `Sum_Total_`.

 Calculating Population Density
 ==============================